-Promotion to the rank of Professor is an honor bestowed upon a faculty member which recognizes his or her continued and deepening contribution to the life of Allegheny College.
+Promotion to the rank of Professor is an honor bestowed upon faculty members to recognize their continued and deepening contribution to the life of Allegheny College.
 While it is anticipated that most tenured members of the faculty will eventually reach professorial rank, such a promotion is seen not as automatic but as a meaningful recognition of achievement and performance.
 In keeping with the liberal arts mission of the College and the maintenance of a community of scholars, candidates for promotion are expected to have distinguished themselves in teaching, to have sustained a program of research or other forms of professional growth, and to have rendered service and some leadership to the College community.
 While exceptional contributions in any one of these areas may increase the likelihood of promotion, ordinarily some strength in all three areas is expected.
 Criteria relevant to the assessment of a candidate's record of teaching, scholarship, and service are those described in Paragraphs 8-21 of Section 5.2.

-Normally a faculty member will not be promoted to professor until he or she has completed seven years at the associate rank.
+Normally a faculty member will not be promoted to professor until having completed seven years at the associate rank.
 The candidate may undergo promotion review in the seventh year, but promotion will not take effect until the following academic year.
 If a promotion is to be granted before seven years, an extremely strong case must be made.
 It should also be noted that simply being in rank for seven years is not of itself sufficient to warrant promotion.
-The faculty member is encouraged to discuss the timeliness of his or her case with the Provost.
+Faculty members are encouraged to discuss the timeliness of their promotion cases with the Provost.